- Author Contributions to the Manuscript and CRediT Taxonomy

 Corrections

-Corrections will be published to the website, a new PDF will be generated, and the corrected work will be forwarded to indexing agencies Any correction may generate a new DOI.
-Outside indexers (eg PubMed) follow their own policies regarding reindexing and correction notices.
+Corrections will be published on the website, a new PDF version will be generated, and the corrected work will be forwarded to indexing agencies.
+Any correction may result in the assignment of a new DOI.
+External indexing services (e.g., PubMed) follow their own policies regarding reindexing and correction notices.

 Retractions

 Articles may be retracted if serious flaws are identified after publication that call the integrity of the work into question.
-Examples of such concerns could include but are not limited to author misconduct, plagiarism, mishandling of data, or serious errors in data analysis.
+Such concerns may include, but are not limited to, author misconduct, plagiarism, mishandling of data, or significant errors in data analysis.

-Authors may notify the Editor in Chief of issues requiring retraction via written request.
-Authors in turn will be notified when the editorial board has resolved action on the decision to issue a retraction.
+Authors may notify the Editor-in-Chief of issues that may require retraction via a written request.
+Authors will be informed once the Editorial Board has reached a decision regarding the retraction.
 Retractions will be published in a timely manner on the journal website and the associated PDF and electronic indexes will be updated in turn.

 Appeals and Complaints

-Desk rejections are final and not subject to appeal.
-Desk rejections do not require explanation.
-If the author has evidence that a desk rejection was the result of malice or ethical misconduct on the part of the editor they may notify the Editor in Chief or the Managing Editor.
-This is not considered an appeal of the editorial decision but rather an ethics complaint.
+Desk rejections are final and not subject to appeal, and no explanation is required.
+If an author has evidence that a desk rejection was influenced by malice or ethical misconduct by the editor, they may notify the Editor-in-Chief or Managing Editor.
+This notification is considered an ethics complaint, not an appeal of the editorial decision.

-Complaints related to the editorial process including editorial decisions, conduct in the process of peer review, or related to the process of investigating author complaints, may be directed to the Managing Editor or the Publisher.
-In either case the Publisher will follow internal procedures to investigate and resolve the complaint.
+Complaints related to the editorial process, including editorial decisions, conduct during peer review, or the handling of author complaints, may be directed to the Managing Editor or the Publisher.
+In all cases, the Publisher will follow internal procedures to investigate and resolve the complaint.

-The Journal takes responsibility for the content of the Journal.
-Corrections to the content of the Journal including retractions will be made in a timely manner.
-Concerns over author, staff, or editor misconduct may be referred to their employers, funding agencies, or institutions as appropriate.
+The Journal takes responsibility for its published content.
+Corrections, including retractions, will be made in a timely manner.
+Concerns regarding author, staff, or editor misconduct may also be referred to the relevant employers, funding agencies, or institutions as appropriate.

-Website design, text, and graphical elements not covered under the copyright terms of the Public Knowledge Project and Open Journal Systems are copyright Cinquill Medical Publishers.
+The design, text, and graphical elements of this website that are not covered under the copyright terms of the Public Knowledge Project and Open Journal Systems are the copyright of Cinquill Medical Publishers.
 All rights are reserved.

 Works published in the POCUS Journal are published under a Creative Commons 4.0 Attribution License (Deed – Attribution 4.0 International – Creative Commons).

 Commercial use of work published in POCUS Journal requires additional permissions from the publisher.
-Commercial use includes publication in print or online for the purposes of product support or advertising.
-Authors who are employees of commercial entities may not post their Work to employer websites without additional permissions for commercial use.
+Commercial use includes, but is not limited to, publication in print or online for product promotion, advertising, or other commercial purposes.
+Authors who are employed by commercial entities may not post their work on employer websites without obtaining the necessary permissions for commercial use.

 Authors Ownership of Copyright

-Authors retain copyright for their submitted work.
-At the time of publication acceptance authors complete an Author Publication Agreement granting the Journal an exclusive and irrevocable right to publish the accepted manuscript under the Creative Commons license in effect at the time of publication.
-The copyright agreement contains additional permissions that may affect the authors’ ability to exercise their copyright.
+Authors retain copyright to their submitted work.
+Upon acceptance for publication, authors complete an Author Publication Agreement, granting the Journal an exclusive and irrevocable right to publish the accepted manuscript under the Creative Commons license in effect at the time of publication.
+This agreement may include additional permissions that affect the authors’ ability to exercise certain copyright rights.

 Published Version as Authoritative Version of the Work

 Authors agree to make only the published version of the work available in university archives or via other modes of dissemination/distribution.
-When possible electronic references to the work should link to the published version on the Journal website.
+Wherever possible, electronic references to the work should link to the published version on the Journal website.

 Preprints

-Authors may publish pre-print versions of their manuscript but any such versions should clearly be marked as a pre-print copy.
-Authors should make the editors aware of a preprint and provide a working link to the preprint at the time of submission.
-At the time of publication the preprint must be updated with a link to the published version of the work.
+Authors may publish preprint versions of their manuscripts, however, any such versions must be clearly labeled as preprints.
+Authors should inform the editors of any preprint and provide a working link at the time of submission.
+Upon publication, the preprint should be updated to include a link to the final published version of the work.

 AI Policy

-The Editors of POCUS Journal recognize that generative AI has provided many individuals with access to language resources that may flatten social and economic inequalities.
-The Editors distinguish between computer pattern matching for specific data tasks (here defined as “machine learning”) and content generation (“Generative AI”).
+The Editors of the POCUS Journal recognize that generative AI has provided many individuals with access to language resources, helping to reduce social and economic inequalities.
+The Editors distinguish between computer pattern matching for specific data tasks (here defined as machine learning) and content generation (Generative AI).

-If Generative AI was used in conceptualization, data analysis, or other more substantive portions of the work these uses should be described in the methods of the work.
-Documentation must be provided on the prompts used and responses obtained and submitted to the Journal as an appendix.
+If Generative AI was used in conceptualization, data analysis, or other substantive aspects of a work, these uses must be clearly described in the Methods section.
+Authors are required to provide documentation of the prompts used and the AI-generated responses, which should be submitted to the Journal as an appendix.

 The use of machine learning in the work should be described in the methods section of the work.